 The results of this research indicate that, although their modes of action and results may vary, kinesio tape and therapeutic ultrasound may both be effective in the treatment of tennis elbow.
 It was discovered that kinesio tape immediately relieved pain and, in the short term, improved functional results.
 The use of the tape seems to relieve tension on the lateral epicondyle and support the injured muscles.
-Conversely, during extended course therapy, therapeutic of ultrasonography shown encouraging outcomes in and accelerating lowering inflammation tissue It's crucial to remember that each participant's reaction to these therapies differed, and not everyone saw appreciable progress.
+Conversely, during an extended course of therapy, therapeutic ultrasonography shown encouraging outcomes in lowering inflammation and accelerating tissue recovery.
+It's crucial to remember that each participant's reaction to these therapies differed, and not everyone saw appreciable progress.
 Furthermore, even greater outcomes might be obtained by combining these modalities or by using them in conjunction with other conservative strategies.
 To fully comprehend the long-term consequences and ideal treatment plans for tennis elbow, further study is required.
 In clinical practice, while deciding between kinesio tape and therapeutic ultrasound as part of an all-encompassing treatment strategy for tennis elbow, medical professionals should take the patient's preferences, the severity of the problem, and the availability of resources into account.